Fast Fusion: Development

 Fast Fusion was announced during a Nintendo Direct to be released on 5 June 2025 as a launch title for the Nintendo Switch 2.
 It runs at up to 4K resolution at 60 frames per second (FPS) and supports HDR, a first for the series.
 The game uses DLSS for upscaling.
 It also supports motion control and HD Rumble and includes a four-player split screen mode.
-Furthermore, the game supports both GameShare and GameChat for two players locally and online.
+Furthermore, the game supports both GameShare and GameChat for two players locally and online, though there is no dedicated online multiplayer mode.
 Jack Merluzzi, known for voicing the announcer in Fast Racing Neo and F-Zero GX, is among the voice cast for the game.

 When asked in an interview about the lack of a 120 FPS mode, Shin'en Multimedia's CEO Manfred Linzner answered: "Of course 120FPS would be nice to have, so we will look if this will be possible for a later patch."

 At the time of its release, Fast Fusion featured four performance modes: "Performance", "Balanced", "Quality", and "Ultra Quality", with each using a corresponding quality preset of DLSS and the "Ultra Quality" mode enabling additional graphical details.
 A "Pure" mode was later added via an update that displays the game without image scaling.
 Said update, released on June 26, 2025, also added three new tracks and new jukebox entries.

 Reception

+Fast Fusion was well received by critics.

 Nintendo Life praised Fast Fusion for its gameplay, soundtrack, graphics, and performance, giving it a 9/10.
 GamesRadar+ called Fast Fusion "a superb example of what Switch 2 can deliver", praising the game's 4K resolution at up to 60fps, its price, and the new Super Hero mode which it described as "mega compelling and totally hardcore".
 Eurogamer praised the game's fluid gameplay, options for graphics modes, vehicle fusion feature, and price, while criticizing its small number of tracks, which they said will be increased with later updates.
 IGN gave the game 7 out of 10 points, calling it "a well-made sequel" to Fast RMX.
 The British magazine T3 compared Fast Fusion's price favorably to that of Mario Kart World, stating "Fast Fusion comes in at just £13.49 in the UK and $14.99 in the US, which is drastically less than the surprisingly and disappointingly expensive £66.99 or $79.99 that you need to fork out for a digital copy of Mario Kart World."
 Bruno Yonezawa from Screen Rant called Fast Fusion "[T]he alternative to Mario Kart World", saying that "[its] multiplayer experience can rival that of Mario Kart World, even if it is significantly different" while also praising the game's lower price.